momsane/16S_PacBio_dada2/README.md

 - modify the commands to initialize conda according to the type of installation you are using
 - modify the input variables, for instance the path to the root directory
-- the fastQC scripts are array jobs (argument `--array` in the slurm header), so you need to modify the range of the arrays. `2-50` means you will process files described in lines 2 to 50 of `config/metadata.tsv`.
+- the pre-rarefaction and the fastQC scripts are array jobs (argument `--array` in the slurm header), so you need to modify the range of the arrays. `2-50` means you will process files described in lines 2 to 50 of `config/metadata.tsv`.
 We start at 2 to skip the header.
 So your array range should be `2-<number of samples>+1`
 - you should not need to modify the resource requirements, unless your jobs get killed.

 On top of this, each script requires customization of some script-specific variables.
 For instance, in `01_fastqc_preproc.sh` and `02_slurm_preprocessing.sh` you must modify the `reads` variable, depending on whether you did the pre-rarefaction step.